 I was about 40 pounds over weight and hated the way I looked and felt.
 Every time someone would take a picture of me I knew I was going to hate it!
 Yet some days, I would look in the mirror and think, I look pretty good for eating as bad as I do and never working out.
 A few weeks after he had told me this, I realized he was right!
 I was totally unhappy with how I looked and felt and had no idea what to do.

 So then what?
 For the first 2 years I maintained my weight pretty well.
 I worked out about 2-3 days a week and would still eat pretty healthy but I no longer followed a low-carb diet.
 As I slowly stopped following the diet, my workouts became fewer as well.
-The problem is, I have always had this twisted concept that if I did not workout that day, what is the point of eating healthy.
-I know, I know, like I said, it is twisted!
+The problem is, I have always had this twisted concept that if I didn’t workout that day, there wasn’t a point in eating healthy.
+I know, I know, like I said, it’s twisted!

-You see, the whole big mystery that I was trying to figure out, it is really not a mystery at all!
+You see, the whole big mystery that I was trying to figure out, it’s really not a mystery at all!
 Calorie intake vs. calories burned.
-That is it, that was the unsolved mystery.
-It is really not a mystery at all.
+That’s it, that was the unsolved mystery.
+It’s really not a mystery at all.
 The reason why there are so many contradicting diets, tips and tricks is because not all bodies are the same.
-Knowing what will work for your body is the hard part, and really the answer is just trial and error.
+Knowing what will work for your body is the hard part, and really the answer is just trial and error through various workouts while eating healthy/clean.
 I was lucky enough to have found a diet and fitness path that worked for me.
 At least, I thought I had.

 Slowly, my 2-3 days turned into once or twice a month, then once a month sometimes turned into not going at all.
 My lack of visiting the gym combined with my decrease in healthy eating brings me to where I am today, 4 years later.
 Unfortunately, I have gained 20 pounds back.

 So what happened?
 Well… life, laziness and excuses.
 So what can you take from this?
-Diets do not work, really they do not.
-You have probably heard this a million times but it is the truth.
-The reason diets do not work is because they train your mind to think of food as an enemy.
-Food is not the enemy, it is the fuel for your body.
-I am sure you have heard the expression “you are what you eat” well, literally, you are!
-Food is not the enemy, how you think of food is!
+Diets don’t work, really they don’t.
+You have probably heard this a million times but it’s the truth.
+The reason diets don’t work is because they train your mind to think of food as an enemy!
+Food is not the enemy, it’s the fuel for your body.
+I’m sure you have heard the expression “you are what you eat” well, literally… you are!
+Food is not the enemy, how you think of food is!!

-So this time, I am changing both!
-No more chicken and broccoli everyday for me, this time is going to be different.
-I am no longer going to make restrictions for myself, because restrictions are the key to failure!
-It is all about balance.
-Eating healthy and working out while still enjoying life.
+So this time, I’m changing both!
+No more chicken and broccoli everyday for me, because this time is going to be different.
+I’m no longer going to make restrictions for myself, because restrictions are the key to failure!
+It’s all about balance.
+Eating healthy and working out while still enjoying life!
 Focusing on how I feel, and not beating myself up for indulging in unhealthy foods every so often or missing a workout.
-It is about loving yourself and your body, because you only get one!
+It’s about loving yourself and your body, because you only get one!

 If you are looking for a change and are not sure where to start, join me!
-If you are in the same place and want to make a change to your life by starting to live a healthier life, start here!
+If you’re in the same place and want to make a change to your life by living a healthier life, start here!
 I will share some of the tips, workouts and healthy (and unhealthy) foods that I will be eating, because life is too short for restriction!

 To keep up with my latest blog posts click subscribe at the bottom of this page to receive an email each time I share a new post.
-And do not forget to follow me via social media for all of my latest posts, tips, and favorites.
+And don’t forget to follow me via social media for all of my latest posts, tips, and favorites!